 The prognosis for regaining mental faculties once the vegetative state has supervened for several months is very poor, and after a year, almost nil; hence the term persistent vegetative state.
 Most reports of dramatic recovery, when investigated carefully, are found to yield to the usual rules for prognosis, but there have been rare instances in which recovery has occurred to a severely disabled condition and, in rare childhood cases, to an even better state.
 Patients in the minimally conscious state carry a better prognosis for some recovery compared to those in a persistent vegetative state, but even in these patients, dramatic recovery after 12 months is unusual.

 The possibility of incorrectly attributing meaningful behavior to patients in the vegetative and minimally conscious states creates inordinate problems and anguish for families and physicians.
-On the other hand, the question of whether these patients lack any capability for cognition has been reopened by functional MRI ...
+On the other hand, the question of whether these patients lack any capability for cognition has been reopened by functional ...